-IOM implements several humanitarian hub operations in collaboration with the International Humanitarian Partnership (IHP) and its European Civil Protection Agency members.
+IOM manages several humanitarian hub operations in a wide range of emergency settings in close collaboration with its partners.
 These facilities are primarily aimed at improving humanitarian actors' access to affected populations by providing accommodation, meeting, and communication facilities in isolated field locations.
 Humanitarian Hubs can either be set up temporarily (light or heavy base camps) or in permanent structure types (buildings, hotels, etc.).
 These hubs are established based on requests for support, issued collectively by the members of the Humanitarian Country Teams (HCT), and are hence considered a common humanitarian service.
 Support for the establishment of heavy and light base camps can be sought from the International Humanitarian Partnership (IHP) network.

-Upon a decision by the Humanitarian Country Team to establish or scale up common presence in a new location, based on clear need, a request will be made to the IOM Country Office (CO) to act as the lead agency for the establishment of office and/or accommodation space for humanitarian actors.
-The IOM Country Office will then reach out to the IOM HQ International Humanitarian Partnership team for further discussions and support in establishing and managing a Humanitarian Hub.
-Once the request for support has been approved, the IOM Country Office, in coordination with the HCT and OCHA, will take the lead in coordinating the establishment and management of the Humanitarian Hub, in close coordination with the committing Standby Partnership (SBP)/International Humanitarian Partnership members.
+Upon a decision by the Humanitarian Country Team to establish or scale up operational humanitarian presence in a new location, based on clear need, a request will be made to the IOM Country Office (CO) to act as the lead agency for the establishment of office and/or accommodation space for humanitarian actors.
+The IOM Country Office will then reach out to the IOM HQ PRD Emergency Response team for further discussions and support in establishing and managing a Humanitarian Hub.
+Once the request for support has been approved, the IOM Country Office, in coordination with the HCT and OCHA, will take the lead in coordinating the establishment and management of the Humanitarian Hub, in close coordination with the committing donor (i.e. IHP, MSB, Humanitarian Fund, etc.).
 A sample Humanitarian Hub project checklist can be found below:

 |Before Official Request to SBP/IHP||Discussions will be ongoing between IOM and the Humanitarian Country Team/OCHA on the humanitarian situation, needs and possible locations.|